KxSystems/docs/docs/kb/programming-examples.md

 ## An efficient query to extract last n ticks for a particular stock from quote table

 The quote table is defined as follows:

 ```q
 q)quote: ([] stock:();time:();price())
 ```

 For fast (constant-time) continuous queries on last _n_ ticks we have to maintain the data nested.
 For our quote table, we define

 ```q
 q)q: ([stock:()]time:();price:())
 ```

 where, for each row, the columns `time` and `price` contain a list, rather than an atom (i.e., the columns `time` and `price` are lists of lists).
 This table is populated as follows:

 ```q
 q)q: select time, price by stock from quote
 ```

 Now, to get the last 5 quotes for Google

 ```q
 q)select -5#'time,-5#'price from q where stock=`GOOG
 ```

 This query executes in constant time.
 If you want the quotes LIFO,

 ```q
 q)select reverse each -5#'time, reverse each -5#'price from q where stock=`GOOG
 ```

 This one is also constant-time.

-!!! note "Those adverbs…"
+!!! note "Those extenders…"

-    Why do we use `each` and _each-both_?
+    Why do we use `each` and Each Both?
 Because the columns `time` and `price` are lists of lists, not lists of atoms.

 ## An efficient query to know on which days a symbol appears